SaiskiFunctions/GraphWFC.rs/README.md

 // (3: W, 1: b) -> (0: a)
 // (3: W, 2: c) -> (1: b)

-This means when we look up further propagations from a collapse or a propagate action we have to log the label that has been propagated/collapsed, then go to the graph's edges, iterate through it and look in each label in the edges map for hash_sets that contain the desired "from" vertex as their first label and do this for four separate entries (more if we are in higher dimensions) in the map.
+This means when we look up further propagations from a Collapse or a Propagate action we have to log the label that has been propagated/Observed, then go to the graph's edges, iterate through it and look in each label in the edges map for hash_sets that contain the desired "from" vertex as their first label and do this for four separate entries (more if we are in higher dimensions) in the map.